 Testing Intervention Techniques

 Propensity score matching is one of several approaches that seeks to approximate a randomized design.
-We are currently using the propensity score approach to evaluate the success of our Super-user interventions.
+We are currently using the propensity score approach to evaluate the success of our High-Need, High-Cost patients interventions.

-We are currently in the design phase of our first randomized control trial that will evaluate the effect of PCIC's Super-user care coordination intervention.
+We are currently in the design phase of our first randomized control trial that will evaluate the effect of PCIC's High-Need, High-Cost patients care coordination intervention.
 Our effort follows in the footsteps of the Camden Coalition evaluation of their intervention for complex patients.